Shashi456/Tools/README.md

 # Tools

-So here i will make scripts or programs
+A variety of tools i write in my leisure time or make during some project.